Futakoi Alternative

 Futakoi Alternative (フタコイ オルタナティブ) is a Japanese anime television series created by character designer Mutsumi Sasaki and planner & scenario writer Hina Futaba.
 The series was produced by MediaWorks, King Records, Lantis and Yomiko Advertising and animated by Feel, Studio Flag and Ufotable.
 It ran for 13 episodes from 7 April 2005 to 30 June 2005.
 The show features many of the characters from the original Futakoi, though the story and settings are completely different.
 A manga adaptation of the show is illustrated by Kanao Araki.

 Story

 Futakoi Alternative tells the story of Rentarō Futaba and his detective agency.
 One day a set of twins, Sara and Sōju, show up at his doorstep.
 They move in with him and work as secretaries for his agency.

-Classifying Futakoi Alternative as a specific genre is extremely difficult, although at its core, it is most similar to a romantic comedy.
-The first handful of episodes are lighthearted, but the series becomes more serious as it approaches its conclusion.
-The criticisms about the show are normally the same as its accolades: namely, that it never settles completely into any one genre or style and switches between them from episode to episode (being almost equal parts romance, action, scifi/fantasy and comedy).
-However, it is a love story at its core.